You ask…. We answer

 Why am I getting charged for ambulance services when you’re a volunteer organization?

-Without billing your insurance carriers (Medicare, Medicaid) our largest financial input is our Annual Fund Drive.
+Without billing your insurance carriers (Medicare, Medicaid) our largest financial input is our Annual Fund Drive, which accounts for less than 3% or our operating funds.

 The mission of IA is to provide the highest levels of service possible to citizens and visitors of the Ridge-Culver, Laurelton, and Point Pleasant Fire Districts, as well as all mutual aid areas IA is asked to serve.
 This service shall be provided to assist all people through medical emergencies, natural or man-made disasters, consistent with established emergency medical procedures and practices, consistent with resources provided.